enoki-inc/aither/README.md

 ```bash
 <tailscale_ip>:6081/vnc.html
 `````
-### NOTE: The tradeoff of browser-based accessibility is performance isn't as smooth as viewing the desktop in a vnc viewer.
-However, you can improve Aither Web performance by reducing quality and maximizing compression in noVNC settings.
+### NOTE: If you have slow internet speed, you can improve Aither performance by reducing quality and maximizing compression in noVNC settings.

 ## 🔑 Keybinds
 These are basic keybinds for Aither: